actionml/blog.actioml.com/behavioral_search.md

 ## Postscript

 The math goes on.
-We can do the same trick with almost anything known about the user; their gender, location, category-preferences, genre-preferences, pageviews, and so-on.
-All that log data being thrown away can literally be converted into happier customers and more conversions.
-At ActionML we have an engine that implements this algorithm so no more excuses.
+We can apply the same technique with almost anything known about the user - genders, locations, category-preferences, genre-preferences, pageviews, and so-on.
+All that data that's currently being thrown away can be used to provide better customer experience and more conversions.
+[Contact us today](http://actionml.com/#contact) to learn more about how you can setup the Behavior Search Engine on your application.

 {{/template}}